back

 depending on objectives' field diameters.

-To replace an infinity microscope objective's tube lens,
+Replacing an infinity microscope objective's tube lens

-a telephoto camera lens (e.g. 100-200mm) is typically wanted.
+typically wants a telephoto camera lens (e.g. 100-200mm).

 70-200mm zoom: easy/lazy tube lens

-An older Canon f/2.8 70-200mm zoom can be had for around US$200; f/4 even less.
+Older Canon f/2.8 70-200mm zooms sell for around US$200f/4 even less.

 These have both internal focus and zoom: filter ring and length do not change.